swqrve/ScopeEngine/README.md

 This project is mainly a framework and not a game engine so it doesn't really have many of the features that you'd expect from an engine.
 Furthermore, it is being made with a very specific style of game in mind.
 Specifically 2.5D games.
 It is meant for games like Wolfenstien 3D with a modern twist, which is why it currently doesn't have any form of model loader (Though a OBJ loader will be added soon).
 Think of games like *Delver* if you'd like to understand the intentions a bit more.

-It is in a fairly limited state.
+It is in a usable, but very limited state.
 Currently it supports creating your own models when providing a list of vertices, basic lighting (Point lights, Spot lights, Directional Light), textures, shaders, cameras, skyboxs, particles, collision detection, raycasting, 3D audio, text rendering, etc. This is still the very early state.
 As of right now, a solid understanding of opengl is necessary to make use of the framework, though this will likely remain the case for any game of even slightly substantial portion.
 Further below is a preview of just a couple of those mentioned features.

 ## Usage

-If you'd like to check out how to use it check out the game package.
-BEWARE, it is my playground for testing and creating features, so some fully implemented features are removed while other new/minimally tested features are present!
-It is a bit finicky now and I'm aware of a couple bad design choices that I will be improving in the coming weeks, and I will likely abstract SOME more of the code.
-I prefer to leave as much control as possible to the game however.
+If you'd like to check out how to use it check out the example game package.
+Some fully implemented features are removed while other new/minimally tested features are present!
+Think of it as a game jam game, it was only made in a couple hours!
+Further below is some more info over the example game + images.

 ## Preview
 ![image](https://user-images.githubusercontent.com/59324927/229053567-c51ba313-8e9b-48d5-82eb-7fabb9ee83b3.png)